-Quarantine Offline Version Conflicts Enable this option if you want PeerLink to quarantine a file that was updated in two or more locations while the collaboration session was not running.
-Offline Folder Rename Detection If this option is enabled, and it can be determined that a folder has been renamed or moved to another location since the session was stopped, then the folder will be renamed or moved on all other hosts.
-Offline Delete Detection During Scan If this option is enabled and target protection is enabled, and it can be determined that a file or folder has been deleted since the session was stopped, then the file or folder will be deleted from all hosts.
-If this option is not enabled then the deleted file or folder will be brought back to any host where it was removed.
+Quarantine Offline Ver- sion Con- flicts Enable this option if you want PeerLink to quarantine a file that was up- dated in two or more locations while the collaboration session was not running.
+Offline De- lete Detec- tion During Scan If this option is enabled and target protection is enabled, and it can be determined that a file or folder has been deleted since the session was stopped, then the file or folder will be deleted from all hosts.
+If this op- tion is not enabled then the deleted file or folder will be brought back to any host where it was removed.
 Delete Detection Master Host (optional) Only available when Allow Delete Detection During Scan is enabled.
-If enabled and a Master Host is specified, then if a file or folder was deleted while the job was stopped from a host other than the Master Host, the deleted file or folder will be brought back to any host where it was removed from.
+If enabled and a Master Host is specified, then if a file or folder was de- leted while the job was stopped from a host other than the Master Host, the deleted file or folder will be brought back to any host where it was removed from.
 However, if a file or folder was deleted from the master host and the file or folder existed on the master host the last time the job was running, then the file or folder will be deleted from all other hosts regardless of the current last modification times.